AdaCore/training_material/courses/fundamentals_of_ada/adv_270_subprogram_contracts.rst

 =============

 ----------------------------------------
-Pre/Postconditions: To Be or Not To Be
+Pre/Postconditions: to Be or Not to Be
 ----------------------------------------

 * **Preconditions** are reasonable **default** for runtime checks